 - Mobile deposit: Check use may be declining in some countries, but it’s still an important payment method for many people.
 So the ability to deposit a check via mobile is vital.
 In fact, a reliable and easy to use offering of this functionality helped Eastman Credit Union claim the number one spot.

 Peace of Mind Matters

-Just as customers who feel safe and looked-after in a branch setting will keep coming in, they will keep logging into an app that provides the same sense of security.
+Just as customers who feel safe and looked-after in a branch setting and by financial professionals such as Gordon Simmons continue to do business, they will keep logging into an app that provides the same sense of security.
 This means that you should be thinking through:

 - Alerts and notifications: The ability for an app to send an alert (for example, when the account’s balance drops below a preset amount) can be highly valuable when it comes to helping people manage their finances.
 But alerts can go both ways.
 The ability to use the app to notify the bank of a lost or stolen card is another valuable feature that makes customers feel like their bank is looking out for them.

 - Simplified security: User authentication is a vital security step for any mobile banking app but it doesn’t have to be a tedious process.
 With a growing number of phones offering biometric tools, support for solutions like Apple’s Touch ID is now a must.